 Items included in the financial statements of each consolidated entity are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The functional currency of C3 Metals Inc., CRI and LARG is the Canadian dollar.
-The functional currency of CRJL and RJL is the Jamaican dollar.
-The functional currency of KAO is the Peruvian Soles.
+The functional currency of C3 Peru is the Peruvian Soles.
 The functional currency has remained unchanged during the reporting periods for both the parent company and its subsidiaries.
 The presentation currency of the Company is the Canadian dollar.